Want to help your students master making 10? Check out these engaging fall activities designed to help your students explore adding to 10.

 Which Pumpkin Equals 10?

 Ready for an activity that only requires a crayon?
 This activity is similar to the tree center.
 The children color in the pumpkins that equal 10 to make their way through the maze of pumpkins.
-It is an easy, independent activity that lets you know if your students are starting to recognize the expression that make 10, or if more work is needed.
+It is an easy, independent activity that lets you know if your students are starting to recognize which numbers you can use when adding to 10.

 Want a simple game to be able to pull out to keep the making 10 expressions fresh?
 This game is also a no-prep game…which is nice after cutting out leaves and puzzles!